NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         ...
 ```

-We can check that this is working by navigating back to `Omniverse Code` and create a primitive in the viewport.
+You can check that this is working by navigating back to `Omniverse Code` and create a primitive in the viewport.
 When the primitive is created, it's path should display at the bottom.

 ![](./Images/path%20displayed.PNG)